7 places for the best canelés in the KL and Selangor today

-With their beautifully golden brown crusts and their soft and tender custard centers, you can only say “can” to these best caneles in KL.
+If you are looking for sweet indulgence to savour on your trip to KL, you cannot miss this classic one!
+With their beautifully golden-brown crusts and their soft and tender custard centers, you can only say “can” to these best caneles in KL.
 The French dessert might’ve been elusive in Southeast Asia five years ago, but its decadence has found fans all across the region, even in Singapore.
-Today, the pastry is one of the most well known (and delicious) French exports around.
+Today, the pastry is one of the most well-known (and delicious) French exports around.

 What’s a canele?